Skip to content

 Quadratus Lumborum Muscle Pain: Low Back Pain

-The muscle is notorious for pain in the lower back, top of the hip, and buttocks that often extend down into the upper thigh.
+The muscle is notorious for pain in the lower back, top of the hip, and buttocks.
+The pain may descend into the upper thigh.
 What is not as commonly known is the muscle can also refer to pain in the pelvis, groin, and lower abdomen.

 QL pain can be debilitating.
-The pain is often sharp and stabbing when you move, cough or sneeze.
-The aching pain can be ever-present, not letting up whatever positions you may try.
-Laying on the floor or a very firm mattress may help reduce the pain, but you will still feel it.
+The pain is often sharp and stabbing when moving, coughing, or sneezing.
+The aching pain can be ever-present, not letting up whatever positions you may try, though lying on a firm surface may provide some relief.

 Where Is The Quadratus Lumborum Muscle?

-The quadratus lumborum is a low back muscle that connects the hip bone (iliac crest), lower back vertebrae (L1, L2, L3, L4) to the 12th rib.
+The quadratus lumborum is a low back muscle that connects the hip bone (iliac crest) and the lower back vertebrae (L1, L2, L3, L4) to the 12th rib.

-For detailed anatomy information: Quadratus Lumborum Anatomy Page
+For Detailed Quadratus Lumborum Muscle Anatomy See: QL Anatomy Page

 • Helps to raise the hip when you lift your thigh